kairin/dialog/README.md

 ### Final Thoughts
 The `dialog` utility, through its relicensing to LGPL, offers considerable flexibility for integration into diverse software projects.
 However, this flexibility is balanced by clear legal obligations designed to protect the freedom of the library code and the rights of end-users.
 Careful adherence to the terms of the LGPL v2.1, particularly concerning source code availability, user notices, and the technical implications of linking methods, is essential for the compliant distribution of software that incorporates or modifies the `dialog` utility.
 Developers and organizations must treat these requirements with diligence to ensure legal use and distribution.

-Let me know if you need anything else!